OFF THE WALL

 a behind-the-scenes blog

-WALL is created annually by students enrolled in English 160, a 3-unit class devoted to production of the journal.
+Now in its 20th year, WALL is created annually by students enrolled in English 160, a 3-unit class devoted to production of the journal.
 Students are involved in reading, selecting, and editing submissions as well as layout, design, and publicity.
 The journal is produced during the Spring Semester and distributed on campus in the Fall Semester.
-For further information about the Spring 2020 class, please contact Professor Gina Shaffer at firstname.lastname@example.org.
+For further information about the class, please contact Professor Gina Shaffer at firstname.lastname@example.org.

 STRIKING A CHORD